1000grams/decodedGIT/docs/README.md

 Configure `INSTAGRAM_TOKEN` and `INSTAGRAM_USER_ID` in your `.env` along with `AWS_REGION`.

-## Facebook Poster Lambda
+## Social Lambda

-`backend/lambda/facebookPoster` posts to one or more Facebook Pages using the Meta Graph API.
-Set `FACEBOOK_TOKEN` and a comma separated list of page IDs in `FACEBOOK_PAGE_IDS`.
-The function optionally uses Bedrock to generate the post content.
-Each post ends with a randomly chosen artist link (Apple Music, YouTube, or Spotify) and logs the posting progress for debugging.
+`backend/lambda/social` combines Facebook posting, daily Instagram caption generation, and YouTube Shorts creation into a single function.
+Set `FACEBOOK_TOKEN` and `FACEBOOK_PAGE_IDS` for page posts, and `INSTAGRAM_TOKEN`/`INSTAGRAM_USER_ID` for trending captions.
+The shorts workflow reads from `SHORTS_BUCKET` and uses Amazon Polly, FFmpeg and OpenCV to create captioned videos.

 ## YouTube Shorts Automation

-The `youtubeShortsPipeline.js` script splits a track into three segments and calls the `shortsGenerator` Lambda.
-The Lambda overlays caption text using Amazon Polly and OpenCV, then saves each short to `SHORTS_BUCKET` ready for manual upload.
+The `youtubeShortsPipeline.js` script splits a track into three segments and invokes the `social` Lambda to generate videos.
+Each short is stored in `SHORTS_BUCKET` ready for manual upload.

 ## AWS SDK Usage on Lambda